KonstancjaMG/SMS/README.md

 ## Developments - Content

 The students pages dynamically creates cards with students data.
 The leftmost card is the add student functionality and contains validation for input.
-Each student card offers a remove option (possible change: modal to confirm the deletion), and will contain an edit option (modal).
+Each student card offers remove and edit options.
-The top of the page contains the dynamically updated search functions.
+The top of the page contains a dynamically updated search functions.

 ## File Structure